Ground Transportation 101

-In 2018, many airlines tightened regulations on several breeds and species that could previously fly via their pet cargo programs within the United States.
+Many airlines have tightened regulations on several breeds and species that could previously fly via their pet cargo programs within the United States.
 Consequently, many pet owners were left in search of a feasible solution to relocate their fur-family members cross-country, to Guam, and to Puerto Rico.
 The good news is, we can help, and we've moved many pets across the country via ground transportation.
 Including Guinevere, who moved to Florida from Wisconsin!

 Not sure if your pet falls within this category?
 Animals that fall under these new restrictions include:

 Many airlines have had bans on snub-nosed breeds (think pug, french bulldog, boxer, persian) for a while.
 With United Airlines following suit in 2018, our ability to transport these breeds using their PetSafe program ceased.

-While it is possible to fly larger breeds (based on crate size) on some airlines domestically, the limited routing that can accomodate them can create a bit of a logistical puzzle while researching air travel.
+While it is possible to fly larger breeds (based on crate size) on some airlines domestically, the limited routing that can accommodate them can create a bit of a logistical puzzle while researching air travel.
 If you need to determine your pet’s crate size, check out our guide on how to choose the right pet travel crate.
 Another consideration for airlines that do accept large pets is heat: embargoes out of warmer weather ports (like Phoenix) may have all pet travel embargoed during summer months when high temperatures create a safety hazard.

 Species other than dogs and cats:

 With dog- and crate-specific restrictions also came new rules regarding species other than cats and dogs.
 Limited air travel options for birds, rabbits, turtles, pigs, and more have resulted in these pets falling under our growing group of ground transportation clients.